Office of Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 Comment: Three days is an insufficient time for remittance of MIPs.
 All commenters made comments criticizing the three-day remittance period.
 Most of these commenters stated that the three-day period is not realistic or practical given actual business practices.
 Two commenters stated that even with the 15-day period, “we sometimes have to fund these out of our operating funds while waiting for the arrival of the checks.”
 Four commenters stated that three days is not realistic, as the closing packages are not even back from the attorney's office within three days.
 Four commenters stated that the process of getting the closed loan documents from the settlement agents can take up to five days.
 Then, an audit is performed and checks are processed which takes another three days.
 One commenter stated that it believed that no lender would be able to comply with this rule, because, typically, a title company does not return closed files to lenders in a sufficient time.

 Several commenters stated that the three-day rule would not be appropriate because it could result in MIPs having to be paid before the loan proceeds are disbursed.
 One commenter stated that a vast number of purchase loans do not close and fund all on the same date.
-Title Companies take anywhere from two to four days to return papers and checks to the lenders.
+Title Companies take anywhere from two to four days to return papers and Start Printed Page 19667checks to the lenders.
 HUD would then be requiring those lenders to pay the UFMIP before they have even received the cash from the loan funding.
 Three days is not practical for all lenders.
 Another commenter similarly observed that in 50% of its retail loan closings, three days or more elapse between closing and disbursement of proceeds.
 Three commenters stated that HUD assumes that the lender has the closed loan package the day of closing, but in reality, the lender will not have the package until a minimum of one day after the closing, possibly longer.
 No lender should be forced into submitting the MIP until it has the closed loan package and the security instrument.

 Three commenters stated that the period should be shortened to seven business days, instead of three.
 Another commenter stated that its up-front funds are included in closing packages that arrive in seven business days from closing regardless of transaction type.